 Client: DairyNZ

-DairyNZ’s Tararua Plantain Project is a seven-year initiative, running since 2018–19 with Horizons Regional Council, Massey University and agronomists, testing whether New Zealand-bred plantain cultivars can reduce the soil nitrate that leaches from beneath cows’ urine patches – with early research suggesting reductions in soil nitrogen of roughly 5–30%, depending on soil type and how much plantain is in the cows’ diet.
-At the heart of the project is a farmer-led, monthly water quality monitoring programme spread across more than 20 dairy-farm waterway sites in the upper Manawatū River catchment, around Dannevirke, Woodville, Pahiatua and Eketahuna.
-EOS Ecology was engaged to add a biological dimension to that effort and to help bring the results home to the farmers taking part.
+DairyNZ’s Tararua Plantain Project is a seven-year initiative, running since 2018–19 with Horizons Regional Council (Horizons), Massey University, and agronomists, testing whether Aotearoa New Zealand-bred plantain cultivars can reduce the soil nitrate that leaches from beneath cows’ urine patches.
+Early research suggests reductions in soil nitrogen of roughly 5–30%, depending on soil type and how much plantain is in the cows’ diet.
+At the heart of the project is a farmer-led, monthly water quality monitoring programme spread across more than 20 dairy-farm waterway sites in the upper Manawatū River catchment.
+EOS Ecology was engaged to add a biological dimension to that effort.

-Our science team designed a macroinvertebrate biomonitoring programme deliberately aligned to Horizons Regional Council’s state-of-the-environment monitoring methodology, so that the project’s data would sit directly alongside the council’s long-term regional sites rather than standing in isolation.
-We sampled the stream invertebrate communities and habitat at the project sites over three years, then processed and analysed the samples to derive each site’s Macroinvertebrate Community Index (MCI) – a well-established, integrative measure of stream health that reflects the balance of pollution-sensitive groups such as mayflies, stoneflies and caddisflies against more tolerant worms and snails.
-Because macroinvertebrates respond to the cumulative condition of a waterway rather than a single moment’s water chemistry, MCI gave the project a robust, holistic indicator against which the benefits of the plantain trial could be tracked over time.
+Our science team designed a macroinvertebrate biomonitoring programme deliberately aligned to Horizons’ State of the Environment monitoring methodology, so the project’s data would sit directly alongside the council’s long-term regional sites rather than standing in isolation.
+We sampled the stream invertebrate communities and habitat at the project sites over three years, then processed and analysed the samples to derive each site’s Macroinvertebrate Community Index (MCI), a well-established measure of stream health.
+Because macroinvertebrates respond to the cumulative condition of a waterway, rather than a single moment’s water chemistry, MCI gave the project a robust, holistic indicator against which the benefits of the plantain trial could be tracked over time.

-Rigorous data only changes behaviour if the people on the land can make sense of it, so our scientists worked alongside our science interpreters to turn the results into something farmers could use.
+Rigorous data only changes behaviour if people can make sense of it, so our scientists worked alongside our science interpreters to turn the results into something farmers could use.
 Each participating landowner received an individual report card carrying their site’s MCI score, a plain-English explanation of what it means, and photographs of the three most abundant macroinvertebrate taxa found at their site.
-We also produced a large 1.8 m × 1.2 m wall-map infographic showing MCI scores across all of the project sites together with Horizons Regional Council’s monitoring sites, which DairyNZ used at Tararua Plantain Project open days – letting farmers see at a glance how their own stream health compared with others across the region, and where the project’s potential and observed benefits were showing up.
-It is a compact illustration of the EOS Ecology approach: defensible field science and laboratory analysis carried right through to interpretation and design, so the evidence lands with the audience that needs to act on it.
+We also produced a wall-map infographic showing MCI scores across all project sites alongside Horizons‘ monitoring sites, which DairyNZ used at Tararua Plantain Project open days, letting farmers see at a glance how their own stream health compared with others across the region.
+It’s a compact illustration of the EOS Ecology approach: defensible field science and laboratory analysis carried right through to interpretation and design, so the evidence lands with the audience that needs to act on it.

 Te Ahu a Turanga: Manawatū Tararua Highway